AuditoryVO/INTEGRAL-OMC-Exploration/README.md

 3- Open your Daw with any virtual instrument

-4- Run the notebook
+4- Run the notebook...

-...and enjoy the catalog!
+...and enjoy the aarchive!